neussie/resiliency-workshop/README.md

 1. Run the experiment
 2. While the pod delete fault is running click on the prometheus node
 3. Review the logs of the prometheus validation

 <img width="2599" height="201" alt="image" src="https://github.com/user-attachments/assets/03ddda57-dfb6-4f35-95ef-a2b52de3622a" />

 ### Summary
-- ** Reusable Prometheus APM probe in Harness Chaos Engineering.
+- **Reusable Prometheus APM probe in Harness Chaos Engineering**
-- ** Parameterise the probe so it can be reused across different namespaces and workloads.
+- **Parameterise the probe so it can be reused across different namespaces and workloads**
-- ** Query live application/container telemetry from Prometheus during a chaos experiment.
+- **Query live application/container telemetry from Prometheus during a chaos experiment**
-- ** Define an objective resilience threshold — in this case, ensuring container memory remains below 700 MB.
+- **Define an objective resilience threshold — in this case, ensuring container memory remains below 700 MB**
-- ** Automatically evaluate the application's behaviour while the failure is occurring.
+- **Automatically evaluate the application's behaviour while the failure is occurring**